 Depending on your baby, the whole latching procedure requires some precision, like trying to refuel an F-16 midair.
 If your baby’s mouth is not open wide and he is only sucking on the nipple itself, this is where the trouble starts.

 1. Don your favorite nursing pillow.
-(When you do eventually tandem feed, you’ll want a pillow to fit BOTH babies simultaneously.
-See more on nursing pillows for twins.)
 Get comfortable and take a deep breath.
 Find your happy place.

-2. Have your partner hand you a baby – any baby will do.
-Put your baby on his side (on the pillow), cupping his body around you like a capital ‘C’.
+2. Have your partner hand you the baby.
+Put baby on his side, cupping his body around you like a capital ‘C’.

 3. Since baby will have no head control, grab the base of his head as shown below.
 (This is the view from above.) ** In reality, your baby’s head will approach your breast below at a diagonal.